-Be recognized for exemplary practices producing high impact technology savings by joining a Better Buildings Alliance technology solutions team or participate in an adoption campaign.
+Be recognized for exemplary practices producing high impact technology savings by joining a Better Buildings Alliance Technology Research Team or participate in an adoption campaign.

 Hundreds of organizations are installing or upgrading their buildings for better energy performance and occupant satisfaction.
 The results have been tremendous.
-Since the first campaign launched in 2013, nearly 13 trillion BTUs have been saved as of September 2016, with even greater savings possible as replication continues into the future.
+Since the first campaign launched in 2013, over 19 trillion BTUs have been saved -- with over 6 trillion BTUs and nearly $200 million in savings reported just in 2018 -- with even greater savings possible as replication continues into the future.

 Advanced Rooftop Unit Campaign

-The Advanced RTU Campaign (ARC) encourages commercial building owners and operators to replace their old RTUs with more efficient units or to retrofit their RTUs with advanced controls.
+The Advanced RTU Campaign encouraged commercial building owners and operators to replace their old RTUs with more efficient units or to retrofit their RTUs with advanced controls.